AgronomiaR/AgroR_package/README.md

  - `FAT2DIC.ad`: DIC experiment in double factorial design with an additional treatment
  - `FAT2DBC.ad`: DBC experiment in double factorial design with an additional treatment

-*Analysis of double factorial design experiments in DIC or DBC by non-parametric aligned ranks Anova method*

- - `FAT2DIC.art`: Analysis of Variance of Aligned Rank Transformed Data in FAT2DIC
- - `FAT2DBC.art`: Analysis of Variance of Aligned Rank Transformed Data in FAT2DBC

 *Analysis of DIC or DBC experiments in a factorial scheme with three factors*

  - `FAT3DIC`: DIC experiments in triple factorial
  - `FAT3DBC`: DBC experiments in triple factorial

+*Analysis of triple factorial design experiments in DIC or DBC with an additional treatment*

+ - `FAT3DIC.ad`: DIC experiment in double factorial design with an additional treatment
+ - `FAT3DBC.ad`: DBC experiment in double factorial design with an additional treatment

 *Split-plot scheme in DIC or DBC*

  - `PSUBDBC`: DBC experiments in split-plot